"How To Achieve Top Ten Google Rankings In 2014"

-You most likely searched for "How to SEO a website?" or "How to get to the top of Google?" or even just "search engine optimization".
+When you found us, you most likely searched for "How to SEO a website?" or "How to get to the top of Google?" or even just "search engine optimization", and that is the essence of optimization, being found for what you do, not for who you are.

-SEO has changed in recent times, form the process of keyword manipulation, to the process of reputation and authority manipulation.
-This has been driven by Googles move from traditional search algorithm indexing towards semantic indexing of websites and information.
+SEO has undergone massive changes in recent times, from a process of keyword manipulation, to a process of reputation and authority manipulation.
+This has been driven by Googles move from traditional search algorithm indexing towards semantic indexing of website content and information... read more here

 Google offers large volumes of highly targeted traffic, which is why so many website owners want to appear in the top ten search results for their highest traffic search terms.

-In an effort to prevent sites low quality spam content sites from ranking well, during 2012/13 they have been refining their Panda algorithm which looks after low quality page content and their Penguin algorithm which is focused on 'off-page' back-link spam.
+In an effort to prevent sites low quality spam content sites from ranking well, during 2012/13 Google refined their Panda algorithm which filters low quality page content as well as their Penguin algorithm which is focused on filtering low quality 'off-page' back-link spam.

-In addition, they have introduced the Hummingbird algorithm which deals with complex search queries using latent semantic indexing (LSI).
+They also introduced the Hummingbird algorithm in October 2013 which deals with complex search queries using semantic search.
 The move by Google towards semantic search has forced business owners to totally rethink their web strategy.
 Semantic search is governed by what Google call their 'knowledge graph' which works in a fundamentally different way to their traditional keyword ranking algorithms.

 If your web content cannot easily and willingly be created, shared, commented on and reshared by other people then it contains little real value and as such will lose its place in Googles search results pages.